After a year of testing both man and machine, the winners of the Rally Preparation Services (RPS) ‘Tin Cup’ have been revealed.

 Special awards were also presented, with George and Margo Coelho winning the Concours d’Elegance in their unassuming 1974 Volvo 144 and Franco Lupi and Eric Warren in the 1979 Porsche 924 Turbo were presented with the Spirit of the Rally award.

 The RPS Target award was given for a manourvability test which saw the crews reverse onto a target with the winner being whichever crew got nearest to the centre.
 The silver Spitfire, representing the previous modes of transport built on the RPS site where the Target test was held, was presented to Rudy Hug and Piere Gerber in their 1967 Ford Cortina.
 Rudy also finished third in the Tin Cup league.

 RPS managing director Simon Ayris said: “A huge thank you to all those who brought a fantastic mix of cars and approached the event with gusto.
 It was a great weekend with some healthy competition.

 “To reach ten years in business and to have worked with so many like-minded enthusiasts all over the world needed to be celebrated – and what better way than to do more of what we enjoy.”

-Since RPS was conceived in 2007, the business has grown steadily, and now has a staff of 19 truly conscientious car fanatics.
+RPS was conceived in 2007 and has grown steadily, now with a staff of 19 truly conscientious car fanatics.
 Working as a team, they have meticulous attention to detail – not only in the workshop at the preparation stage but also when they are on a rally.